List of pre-Socratic philosophers: Precursors

+The epic poet Homer wrote about social themes that were later considered in philosophy.

 Several poets and theologians who preceded the Milesian school provided early considerations of philosophical issues, often through mythological explanations.
 Although they were not philosophers, they are sometimes described in the context of pre-Socratic philosophy and its early development.
 Among them are figures of the 7th and 6th centuries BC who were sometimes grouped as the Seven Sages of Greece, but the list of names was not consistent.